 You can go to the Public Library and read books, newspapers and magazines.
 It is a peaceful, pleasant place to go to relax or study.
 The library has e-mail and Internet access if you join the library it is free to use their wireless internet.
-If you would like to join, you need to take in your passport and student ID card.
-The library is in the centre of town on Pukuatua Street.
+If you would like to join, you need to take signed ID (a letter from RELA), \$50 membership (\$40.00 refundable on return of all items borrowed).
+The library is at 1127 Haupapa Street.
+Near to Rotorua i-SITE Visitor Information Centre.